 Why?
 When a steak comes off the grill, the juices inside are in an excited state and moving a million miles an hour.
 Cutting into the steak will give the juices an escape route and they will do just that, all over your plate.
 A resting period will allow the juices to calm down and redistribute evenly throughout the meat which means every bite will be juicy and deicious.

 That’s the process.
 Grilling steaks for a crowd is not all that hard.
 Once you learn how long it takes to bake a steak from rare to medium rare and then to medium on your grill, you can apply that time frame to steaks for a crowd.

 If you have any questions about grilling steaks for a crowd, feel free to shoot me an email or leave it below and I will get back to you as soon as I can.

-If you are interested in other beef dishes we’ve done on the grill, click here.
+If you are interested in other steak recipes we’ve done on the grill, click here.